Safeguarding

 How to share a concern

-If you have any concerns about a child or adult at risk or the behaviour of an adult towards either of these, you should share these immediately.
+If you have any concerns (whatever the level) about a child or adult at risk or the behaviour of an adult towards either of these, you should share these immediately.
 It is natural to feel a little anxious about reporting a safeguarding concern, but remember, it is not your responsibility to decide if abuse or neglect has taken place, but you do have a duty of care to share any concerns you have.

 There are a number of ways to report a concern:

-- If it is an emergency and someone is at immediate risk, then call the Police or Children’s Social Care in your area.
+5. if it is an emergency and someone is at immediate risk, then call the Police or Children’s Social Care in your area.

 Goalball UK has a requirement as the recognised national governing body for the sport to provide a user friendly and transparent approach to safeguarding, child protection, welfare and equality for all.

-- This approach will see Goalball UK staff, volunteers, players, officials, non-playing members, spectators, families of those involved and external partners understand the process and regulations in place.
+• This approach will see Goalball UK staff, volunteers, players, officials, non-playing members, spectators, families of those involved and external partners understand the process and regulations in place.

-- Goalball UK has named a designated Lead Safeguarding Officer.
+• Goalball UK has named a designated Lead Safeguarding Officer.

-- Goalball UK Lead Safeguarding Officer and Directors are working closely with the relevant organisations including the NSPCC and Sport England to build a portfolio of resources that address the serious nature of safeguarding involved in the sport.
+• Goalball UK Lead Safeguarding Officer and Directors are working closely with the relevant organisations including the NSPCC and Sport England to build a portfolio of resources that address the serious nature of safeguarding involved in the sport.

-- These resources will be made available for all through our central database of appendices held at the Head Office with the administrative team and the Lead Officer.
+• These resources will be made available for all through our central database of appendices held at the Head Office with the administrative team and the Lead Officer.
 All Goalball UK staff will be given copies and made aware of the contents relevance.
 The full safeguarding portfolio will also be available online.

 ESSENTIAL CONTACTS:

-Goalball UK – www.goalballuk.com
+Goalball UK, www.goalballuk.com

-Lead Safeguarding Officer – Steve Cox, 07706 286584 or steve.cox@goalballuk.com
+Lead Safeguarding Officer, Steve Cox, 07706 286 584 or steve.cox@goalballuk.com

 For local contacts please consult phone directories or internet to find the appropriate information: